 Anthrax is category 1 restricted matter.

-Anthrax occurs in Australia, most commonly in New South Wales, in what is known as the 'anthrax belt' (extending the length of New South Wales, into Victoria, and into southern Queensland).
+Anthrax occurs in Australia, most commonly in New South Wales, in what is known as the 'anthrax belt' (extending the length of Central New South Wales, into Victoria, and into southern Queensland).
+The organism is fastidious and only survives in high calcium, alkaline soils in the rainfall belt of 200-500 mm of rain per year on average.

 Repeated incidents have occurred in Queensland near St George-Dirranbandi.
 Isolated incidents have also occurred on the Marlborough peninsula, and near Wandoan.